 2. Use the Best Data

 What is good data?
-The “best” data are recent and “clean.”
-Data, whether it be consumer data from outside vendors or patient and physician data sourced from internal databases (EMR, Credentialing System, etc.), should be as recent, and matched, cleaned, scrubbed, etc., as possible.
+The “best” data is both recent and “clean.”
+Data, whether it be consumer data from outside vendors or patient and physician data sourced from internal databases (EHR, HCRM, Credentialing System, etc.), should be as recent, and matched, cleaned, scrubbed, etc., as possible.

 Find out when your data sources were last updated and confirm the standard update schedule.
-Also, ask for data summaries (audits, population reports, etc.) to ascertain depth, breath and fill rate of data elements.
-In addition, you want to inquire about data cleansing and matching processes and how outliers and disparate cases are handled.
+Also, ask for data summaries (audits, population reports, etc.) to ascertain depth, breadth, and fill rate of data elements.
+In addition, make sure to inquire about data cleansing and matching processes, as well as how outliers and disparate cases are handled.

-Finally, when possible, use data that include standardized recodes.
+Finally, whenever possible, use data that include standardized recodes.
 These are variables/fields that are clean and free of outliers that most vendors have available.

 Key Takeaway: Garbage in – garbage out.
 For any marketing – or analytics – efforts, using dirty data will compromise your objective.
 Do what is in your control to use optimized and standardized data.